European Law – Preliminary Ruling.

 C. The case we brought before the District Court

-Recently our law firm brought before the District Court of Nicosia a case in which an application requesting the Court’s order for a submission of preliminary questions before the ECJ was filed.
+Recently our law firm brought before the District Court of Nicosia a case in which an application requesting the Court’s order for a submission of preliminary questions before the CJEU was filed.

 The facts in the aforementioned case were the following:

 The plaintiff was a Polish worker who was employed by the defendant in several EU member states.
 The defendant was a private limited company registered in Cyprus and carried out the business of an international temporary agency.
 The defendant maintained a fully fledged office in Cyprus and managed its client operations from Cyprus and other EU member states.
 At the material time the plaintiff is employed by the defendant and worked in Romania.

 The plaintiff is registered with the Cyprus social security department.
 The defendant is registered as an employer with the social security department.